 When hazardous materials and wastes are not stored or handled properly, pollutants can leak into the ground and into waterways.
 Reducing the amount of hazardous materials and wastes kept in storage is the safest way to prevent the dangers of pollution.
 In addition to UBC area specific spill response plans, below are some general recommendations for preventing spills from stored hazardous materials and wastes.

 Any spill that threatens the environmental quality of water, land or air must be reported.
-Possible threats include oil and hazardous material spills, gas leaks, and water-related debris flows.
-Guidelines on reporting spills in BC and reportable substances and quantities are available in the Spill Reporting Regulation.
+Possible threats include oil, fuel, hazardous material releases, gas leaks, and water-related debris flows.

-Learn how to be prepared to respond to environmental spills and releases.
-Follow the UBC Contaminated Site Procedure to ensure compliant remediation and management of contaminated sites.
+Learn how to be prepared to respond to environmental spills and releases and how to ensure compliant remediation and management of contaminated sites.
+BC has guidelines on reporting spills and environmental emergencies and reportable substances and quantities are available in the Spill Reporting Regulation.

 Menu